Robotics Lunch and Learn - University Edition

 Event Details:

-This private invitation is open only to PSU students and faculty.
-Students and faculty from the Portland State University Schools of Engineering, Business, Computer Science, and Mathematics (not exclusive) may register for this free event.
+This private invitation is open only to university students and faculty.
+Active students and faculty in Engineering, Business, Computer Science, and Mathematics (not exclusive) may register for this free event.

 Agenda